hasahmed/shape_game_cpp/README.md

 6. Run it from the command line with `./main` (`./main.exe` in MSYS2 on windows)

-If you run into issues feel free to open an issue on github or send me an email.
+If you run into issues feel free to open an issue on github or send me an [email](https://hasanyahmed.com/contact/)

 <a name="motivation"></a>
 # Motivation